Telur pindang: Malaysia

 Telur pindang in Malaysia is most popular in Johor, the southernmost state in Peninsular Malaysia.
 The true origins of the dish are unclear; however, the cuisine most likely originated from Chinese merchants and settlers who came to the country in the 19th century through the once independent sultanate, having significant similarities to tea eggs.

 Another possible theory suggests that it was probably brought by Javanese immigrants instead, that settled in Johor about a century ago.
 The recipe might have caught on due to its preserved nature.
 With Johor being a hub of international trade, it would be useful to the many merchants at sea who can benefit from such an easily stored food item that lasted for weeks.

 The common ingredients of telur pindang are shallot skins, tamarind, fennel, coriander, soy sauce, and various leaves such as guava leaves or mangosteen leaves, although different recipes have different mixes of these ingredients or even additional ingredients, giving it a unique flavor.
 The notable difference between Malaysian and Indonesian telur pindang is the use of teak leaves, which are replaced with other leaves in most traditional Malaysian telur pindang recipes.

-Telur pindang has a deep cultural heritage within Johorean, and in turn Malaysian, society.
-However, the daily use of telur pindang is now far more uncommon today due to its complicated and time-consuming method of cooking, restricted to mostly festivities or commercial sales.
-In turn, this creates an appreciation for the cuisine, regarded as an important part of Malay tradition.